Orange juice: Nutrition

-A cup serving (250 millilitres or 8 ounces) of fresh orange juice is 88% water and contains 26 grams of carbohydrates (including 21 grams of sugar), two grams of protein, and 0.5 grams each of dietary fiber and fat (table).
+A cup serving (250 mL or 8 fluid ounces) of fresh orange juice is 88% water and contains 26 grams of carbohydrates (including 21 grams of sugar), two grams of protein, and 0.5 grams each of dietary fiber and fat (table).
 One cup supplies 112 calories and 149% of the Daily Value (DV) of vitamin C, with moderate amounts (11-19% DV) of potassium, thiamin, and folate (table).

 Because of its citric acid content, orange juice is acidic, with a typical pH of around 3.5.

 As of 2020, consumption of orange juice was under preliminary research for the potential to improve nutrition and affect cardiovascular diseases.

 Commercial orange juice and concentrate

 Frozen concentrated orange juice

 Commercial squeezed orange juice is pasteurized and filtered before being evaporated under vacuum and heat.
 After removal of most of the water, this concentrate, about 65% sugar by weight, is then stored at about 10 °F. Essences, Vitamin C, and oils extracted during the vacuum concentration process may be added back to restore flavor and nutrition (see below).

 When water is added to freshly thawed concentrated orange juice, it is said to be reconstituted.

 The product was developed in 1948 at the University of Florida's Citrus Research and Education Center.
 Since, it has emerged as a soft commodity, and futures contracts have traded in New York since 1966.
 Options on FCOJ were introduced in 1985.
 From the late 1950s to the mid-1980s, the product had the greatest orange juice market share, but not-from-concentrate juices surpassed FCOJ in the 1980s.